What Are Cookies?

 You can decide whether or not to accept Cookies.
-One way you can do this is through your browser’s settings.
+When you first come to our Sites, a pop-up dialog box will appear which gives you the option at that time to accept or reject the different types of Cookies, You can always change your preferences afterwards through your browser’s settings.
 Most Internet browsers allow some control of most Cookies through the browser settings.
 Please note that if you use your browser settings to block all Cookies you may not be able to access parts of our Sites.
 For information on how to adjust the Cookies settings on your browser, you must check your browser’s website.
 You can also use a browser plug-in which adds extra capabilities to your browser.

 How Does II-VI Respond To A Do Not Track Signal?

 A Do Not Track signal is a browser setting that requests a web application database to disable its tracking of an individual user.
 When you choose to turn on the Do Not Track signal in your browser (if supported), your browser sends a special signal to websites, analytics companies, ad networks, plug in providers, and other web services you encounter while browsing to stop tracking your activity.
 At present, there is no consensus on how the companies you encounter should interpret a Do Not Track signal.
 As a result, most sites do not currently change their practices when they receive a Do Not Track signal.
 Like other sites, currently, our Sites do not function differently based on a user’s Do Not Track signal, and we do not respond to Do Not Track signals.